orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 * Correct protocol version.
 * Valid fields (sender address, contract address).
 * Sender virtual chain matches contract virtual chain and matches the transaction pool's virtual chain.
+* Check Transaction Timestamp:
-* Check transaction timestamp, accept only transactions that haven't expired.
+  * Accept only transactions that haven't expired.
     * Transaction is expired if its timestamp is later than current time plus the [configurable](../config/shared.md) expiration window (eg. 30 min).
+  * Accept only transactions with timestamp in sync with the node.
+    * Transaction timestamp is in sync if it is earlier than the last committed block timestamp + [configurable](../config/shared.md) sync grace window (eg. 3 min).
+    * Note: A transaction may be rejected due to either future timestamp or node's loss of sync.
+* Transaction (`tx_id`) doesn't already exist in the pending pool or committed pool (duplicate).
 * Verify pre order checks (like signature and subscription) by calling `VirtualMachine.TransactionSetPreOrder`.

-#### Check if a duplicate transaction
-* If transaction (`tx_id`) already exist in the committed pool, discard and respond with the transaction receipt, status = COMMITTED.
-* If the transaction (`tx_id`) already exist in the pending pool, discard and respond with status = REJECTED_DUPLCIATE_TRANSACTION.
+If the transaction fails one the checks and is not accepted, return the right error status and an empty receipt.
+(For an already committed transaction, return the receipt)

 #### Add transaction to pending pool
 * Add transaction to pending transaction pool if pool is not full.